pkgforge-dev/Tuxpuck-AppImage/README.md

 This AppImage is also supplied with the seamless self-updater by default, so any updates to this application won't be missed.
 Self-updater doesn't run if AppImage managers like [am](https://github.com/ivan-hc/AM) or [soar](https://github.com/pkgforge/soar) exist, which manage AppImage integration and updates.
-There is also a prompt for opting-out of self-updates if desired.
+There is also a prompt and config for opting-out of self-updates if desired.

 <details>
   <summary><b><i>Filesize efficiency compared to flatpak</i></b></summary>